 The LCADD Regional Transportation Committee (RTC) is responsible for identifying, evaluating, and prioritizing transportation needs in the district.
 Currently, there are 34 members representing local municipalities, counties, regional, and state entities.
-The RTC is responsible for establishing direction for the regional transportation program, reviewing and finalizina providing input into planning documents, prioritizing transportation and improvement projects from the regional perspective.
+The RTC is responsible for establishing direction for the regional transportation program, reviewing and input finalizina providing into planning documents, and prioritizing transportation improvement projects from the regional perspective.